edicon/dexter/README-crypto.md

 ## Overview

-The crypto tools allow you to fetch real-time and historical cryptocurrency data using the Financial Datasets API.
+The crypto tools allow you to fetch real-time and historical cryptocurrency data using the **Upbit API** (free, no key required).

 ## Prerequisites

-Ensure you have the `FINANCIAL_DATASETS_API_KEY` environment variable set.
+None.
+The Upbit API is public.

 ## Available Tools